 Tip #4 – Arrive Early and Stay Late

-The most tested time-saving tip is to arrive early, and this is mostly true during the busy holiday season.
+The most tested time-saving tip is to arrive early, and this is mostly true with Disney World holiday crowds.
 Arrive at the Disney World parks about an hour before rope-drop and ride your favorites in the first hour or two before the lines get really long.
 The exception to this is if a park has morning Extra Magic Hours and you are staying off-site.
 Pick another park if you can.

 This is unavoidable during the busiest days at Magic Kingdom.
 You can still arrive early so you get in when the park officially opens, but it will be more crowded.
 If you are staying on-site, congratulations!
 Make sure to take advantage of Extra Magic Hours, and if you have night owls, take advantage of the late Extra Magic Hours.

 During the very busiest times, park hours are extended.
-This is a great way to get the most out of our visit, especially if you have night owls.
+This is a great way to get the most out of your visit, especially if you have night owls.
 Stay as late as you can.

 Tip #5 - Avoid Hopping on the Very Busiest Days